 One of the very first recipes I posted on this site was a basic scone recipe passed down to me from my friendly neighbor who would invite my brother and me over to participate in a day of baking.
 I mostly stirred things and tried to hide from the dog, but I still had fun nonetheless.
 I’ve made this recipe so many times, I could make it in my sleep/the half-awake state I’m usually in.

-Lately I’ve been thinking about going back to some of my old recipes and re-inventing them in new and interesting ways.
+Lately, I’ve been thinking about going back to some of my old recipes and re-inventing them in new and interesting ways.
 Many of my old recipes are vegan, so I have tons of recipes on my list to un-veganize, which I know is the exact opposite of how things are normally done, but I’m nothing if not a little abnormal.
-What is normal, anyways?
+What is normal, anyway?

-These chai spiced scones are a little sweet, have crispy bottoms, and are very soft and fluffy in the centre.
-I always like to butter my scones (because you can always use more butter) and eat them with a thin slice of cheddar cheese, which gives a nice balance of savoury + sweet.
+These chai-spiced scones are a little sweet, have crispy bottoms, and are very soft and fluffy in the center.
+I always like to butter my scones (because you can always use more butter) and eat them with a thin slice of cheddar cheese, which gives a nice balance of savory + sweet.
 Plus, who doesn’t like cheese?

 If you’re looking for a simple holiday recipe to serve one morning soon, and you’d love to fill your kitchen with the scent of baking bread and cloves, chai spiced scones are the easiest way to do it.